Italy, France, Germany sign European drone project

-BRUSSELS (Reuters) - Italy, France and Germany agreed on Monday to develop a European drone program for reconnaissance and surveillance, seeking to inject momentum into a proposal first considered in 2013 to reduce reliance on U.S. and Israeli technology.
+BRUSSELS, May 18 (Reuters) - Italy, France and Germany agreed on Monday to develop a European drone programme for reconnaissance and surveillance, seeking to inject momentum into a proposal first considered in 2013 to reduce reliance on U.S. and Israeli technology.

 After false starts at the national level, the three countries appear ready to cooperate on research into drone technologies.
 Competing national needs, corporate rivalry and a lack of government support have undermined past efforts.